-Established in honor of William T. Peyton, founding head of the University of Minnesota's Department of Neurosurgery, the William T. Peyton Society meets in Minneapolis approximately every five years.
+Established in honor of William T. Peyton, founding head of the University of Minnesota's Department of Neurosurgery, the William T. Peyton Society meets approximately every five years.
 All graduates and current and former faculty of the Neurosurgery Residency Training Program are members of the Society.

 William Thomas Peyton was born in Traverse County, Minn., in 1892.
 He attended St. John’s College in Collegeville, Minn., from 1911 – 1914, and the University of Minnesota from 1914 – 1918.
 He interned at Minneapolis General Hospital from July 1, 1918 – June 30, 1919 and from 1922 – 1926, served fellowships first in anatomy and then in surgery at the U of M. After a year at the Mayo Clinic as a fellow in surgery and neurology, he returned to the U of M in 1928 for a year as a fellow in surgery.
 During this time, he was granted the degrees of M.S., M.D. and two Ph.Ds, one in anatomy and the other in surgery.

 Innovative Surgeon Who Adopted Neurological Surgery